 LPNs/LVNs must have completed an algebra course (high school or college level) with a grade of C (2.0 or 75%) or better but are not required to have taken high school biology and chemistry.
 LPNs/LVNs must show their current LPN/LVN license for verification.
 LPNs/LVNs will be tested to validate their nursing knowledge before being advanced placed.
 Placement in a nursing course will be based on the results of this testing.
 Prior to placement in the curriculum, LPNs/LVNs must have completed all prerequisite non-nursing courses with a grade of at least C (2.0 or 75%).

 The practice of nursing involves cognitive, sensory, affective, and psychomotor performance requirements.
-Accepted students must be able to meet the requirements specified as Essential Functions of a Nursing Student.
-Along with the ability to meet these stated functions, enrollment is contingent upon completion of educational, financial, health and BLS for the Healthcare Provider requirements and acceptable national criminal and sex offender background check.
+Accepted students must be able to meet all enrollment requirements.
+These requirements are contingent upon completion of educational, financial, student health and BLS for the Healthcare Provider requirements and acceptable national criminal and sex offender background check.